Golden-plumed parakeet: Predation

 There is evidence of predation of eggs and chicks by Andean weasels from Ecuador.
 In the first case, the Andean weasel consumed both the one egg in the nest, as well as the adult parakeet; in the second, the weasel consumed two eggs, a two-week-old chick, and the brain of the adult parakeet.
-The adult’s body and skull were left beneath the nest (Williamson 2011).
-The occupation of nesting cavities by western honeybees, both a form of competition and predation, has also been noted as a detrimental factor in the nesting success of Golden-plumed Parakeets in Ecuador.
-Bees have been known to occupy both empty nests, as well as active nests with Golden-plumed Parakeet chicks (Williamson 2011).
+The adult's body and skull were left beneath the nest.
+The occupation of nesting cavities by western honeybees, both a form of competition and predation, has also been noted as a detrimental factor in the nesting success of golden-plumed parakeets in Ecuador.
+Bees have been known to occupy both empty nests, as well as active nests with golden-plumed parakeet chicks (Williamson 2011).